 Depending on the type of plumbing pipe used for the underground water line, this project could require some decidedly advanced plumbing skills when it comes time to actually replace the damaged section of pipe.
 You may be faced with cutting and soldering copper pipe with a torch, for example, which is no matter to take lightly when you are dealing with the pipe that brings all fresh water into your home.
 This is not a repair you want to do a second time because your first effort fails.

 Locate the Leak

-Once you know the general area of the leak, pinpoint its precise location.
-One way to do this is by running a sightline from your home's street-side water meter to the point where the water enters your home.
+Once you know the general area of the leak, try to pinpoint its precise location.
+One way to do this is by running a sightline from your home's street-side water meter to the point where the water supply pipe enters your home.
 Drive a stake close to the water meter and another stake near the point where potable water enters your home.
-Run a taut twine or string from stake to stake.
+Run a taut string from stake to stake.

-Find the water shut-off valve for your house and shut it off.
-Open the metal water meter box.
-Locate the valve beside the meter, on the house side of the meter (not the street side).
-Carefully turn it clockwise.
+Next, remove the cover on the recessed water meter box in the yard, and locate the valve beside the meter (on the house side of the meter, not the street side).
+Carefully turn the valve handle clockwise.
 It is preferable to use a dedicated water/gas shut-off tool.
-If you do not have one, you can fit an adjustable wrench over the valve and turn the wrench with a screwdriver inserted into the back off the wrench.
+If you do not have one, you can fit an adjustable wrench over the valve and turn the wrench with a screwdriver inserted into the back of the wrench.

 Dig the Trench

 Spread out a tarp next to the suspected area of the leak.
 Your twine or string will indicate the horizontal orientation of the underground pipe; the heaviest concentration of water in the soil provides the vertical axis.
 Remove the twine and begin digging into the ground.
 Place the sod and dirt on top of the tarp as you dig.